nuuuwan/news_lk3_data/README.md

 *2024-03-02 09:20:00* · [`virakesarilk`](https://www.virakesari.lk/article/177716) · `ta`

-*International Geeta Jayanti Yagam, a three-day event at Nelum Pokuna Lotus Lake, showcased in films.*
+International Geeta Jayanti Yagam, a three-day event at Nelum Pokuna Lotus Lake, showcased in films.

+🟩

 The first day of the three -day Jayanthi ceremony held at the Nelum Pokuna Lotus Lake in the Ministry of Cultural Ministry.
 Following the International Geeta Jayanti Yagam, you can see in films.